themaxsandelin/opencms/README.md

 # Open CMS
 An open source CMS.

+## File uploads
+The CMS has support for uploading files when submitting forms.
+This feature requires some kind of file storage to be mounted and accessible by the app.
+The app expects a folder to exist and be defined in an environment variable called `UPLOAD_DIR`, as the full path to that folder.
+Inside the folder, there also has to be two sub folders, one for the temporary uploads, and one for the long term storage of files for each form submission.
+These folders need to be named `/uploads` and `/submissions` respectively.
+With that in place, you're all set.

 ## Database
 The CMS uses Microsoft SQL Server with Prisma as it's ORM.
 To make sure Prisma runs, you'll have to create an `.env` file in the root of the project, and make sure that you set the variable `DATABASE_URL` is set.
 You can check out the [Prisma docs on connection urls](https://www.prisma.io/docs/reference/database-reference/connection-urls) to see how you can format the string correctly.